IBM/charts/stable/ibm-nodejs-sample/README.md

 ### Disclaimers
 Node.js is an official trademark of Joyent.
 Images are used according to the Node.js visual guidelines - no copyright claims are made.
 You can view the guidelines [here](https://nodejs.org/static/documents/foundation-visual-guidelines.pdf).

-This icp-nodejs-sample is not formally related to or endorsed by the official Node.js open source or commercial project.
+This sample is not formally related to or endorsed by the official Node.js open source or commercial project.